Agricultural Water Withdrawal Registration

 In order to maintain registration, facilities should register annually even in years that actual withdrawal amounts fall below the 100,000 gpd threshold.

-Please note, water withdrawal applies to groundwater or surface water.
+Please note, water withdrawal applies to groundwater, surface water, or combination.

 General Map Requirement